italohdc/maze-solving/README.md

 In order to use a similar language available in the Arduino IDE, this code was made using the sofware sketchbook Processing.

-To compile the code, it's necessary to install **Processing 2.2.1**.
+To compile the code, it's recommended to install **Processing 2.2.1**.

 [Download Processing](http://processing.org/download/)